Want to learn some Google Optimize best practices to grow your business by improving your conversion rates?

-In this article, we’ll share some great tips for making the most out of Google Optimize so you can create the best A/B tests possible for your website.
+In this article, we’ll share some great Google Optimize best practices for making the most out of your A/B tests.

-In fact, if you need help, we have a simple step-by-step guide on how to use Google Optimize to run A/B tests for free on your WordPress site for you to check out.
+If you’re looking for the basics on running A/B tests, we have a simple step-by-step guide on how to use Google Optimize to run A/B tests for free for you to check out.

-Okay, now that you know that Google Optimize is important, let’s jump into how to make it work for you and your business.
+Okay, now that you have Google Analytics data collected and Google Optimize set up, let’s jump into how to make it work the best for you and your business.

 2. Watch Sample Size

-If you’re going to run A/B tests on your website using Google Optimize, make sure you have enough site traffic coming to the page you want to test.
+If you’re going to run A/B tests on your website using Google Optimize, one best practice is to make sure you have enough site traffic coming to the page you want to test.
 This is the only way you’ll get good results.

-If you want an even easier way to see the traffic your site is getting, hop on over to your WordPress dashboard, and check out the MonsterInsights Overview Report.
-If you scroll down, you’ll see a list of your website’s most popular posts and pages.
+To see which pages are getting the most views, hop on over to your WordPress dashboard, and check out the MonsterInsights Overview Report.
+If you scroll down, you’ll see a list of your website’s 50 most popular posts and pages.

 3. Test the Right Things

-The point of A/B testing using Google Optimize is to make things easier on you and find out ways you can get more conversions.
+The point of A/B testing using Google Optimize is to find out ways you can get more conversions and, therefore, grow your business.
 But there’s more to split testing than randomly choosing an element to change and seeing how it affects site visitor behavior.

-For an extensive list of ideas, check out our list of 60 A/B testing ideas you can run today to boost conversions.
+Want more ideas for what to test on your website beyond CTAs and forms?
+For an extensive list of ideas, check out this list of 60 A/B testing ideas you can run today to boost conversions.

-However, Google Optimize is great for running a lesser-known A/B test on your website called a multivariate test.
+However, Google Optimize is also great for running a multivariate test.

-This type of split testing is when you test multiple elements on one page to see which version converts the most.
-It also shows you exactly how people interact with your website once they land on it.
+This type of split testing is when you test multiple variants on the same page to see which version converts the best.

-Landing pages have clearly defined calls to action, minimal page elements, and easy-to-measure results.
-This makes creating the test, and seeing the results, easier to do.
-Even if you need to change several elements.
+Multivariate tests are great for landing pages because they have clearly defined calls to action, minimal page elements, and easy-to-measure results.
+This makes creating the test easier to do, because it’s more obvious what you can test.